OpenEvalProject/evals/manuscripts/elife-26801/v2/manuscript.md

 ## Results

-## Experiment 1
+### Experiment 1

-## Learning
+#### Learning

 Eighteen PD patients and 18 HC learned a modified version of the PST (2 pairs, different probabilities of reward, smiling or frowning faces as feedback, see Figure 7), and were tested immediately, 30 min and 24 hr later.
 PD patients were ON or OFF their dopaminergic medication on day 1 during learning, and ON or OFF on day 2 for testing (4 conditions; within-subject design).
 No data were excluded, but the final learning blocks were missing from two conditions for the same participant due to experimenter and computer error.

 Participants were able to learn the task, with final mean accuracies of 78.60% (SEM = 3.84) ON medication, 77.71% (4.16) OFF medication and 79.03% (4.67) for HC.
-No effects of medication (p=0.882, ηp2 =0.001), or disease (p=0.846, ηp2 =0.0004) were seen on the learning trials.
+No effects of medication (p=0.882, $η_{p}^{2}$ =0.001), or disease (p=0.846, $η_{p}^{2}$ =0.0004) were seen on the learning trials.
 We also examined win-stay lose-shift behaviour on the learning trials, but found no significant differences between groups (p>0.2; see Appendix 1 for details).

 We fit variations of the Q-learning model to the participants’ data, with and without different learning rates for the different PD medication states during learning (see Appendix 2 for details).
 A dual learning rate Q-learning model where the learning rates did not differ by medication state provided the best fit, further suggesting that dopaminergic medication did not affect learning.

-## Memory
+#### Memory

 The memory tests presented the same pairs as the learning trials, but without any feedback.
 The 30 min memory test data were missing from two conditions for the same patient due to experimenter and computer error.

 We looked at the difference between immediate and 30 min delayed memory blocks, and between 30 min and 24 hr blocks.
+Figure 2 shows that both day 1 OFF conditions (and HC) have mean decreases in memory scores, while both day 1 ON conditions have slight increases in mean memory scores, although the standard error bars overlap with zero for the latter.
+A two-way repeated-measures ANOVA (day 1 medications * day 2 medication) showed no significant effect of day 1 medication state on the difference between 24 hr and 30 min memory scores (F (1, 16) = 2.803, p=0.114, ηp2 =0.149), and no other effects were significant (p>0.3, ηp2 <0.064).
+T-tests comparing ON-ON and OFF-ON showed no effect for either measure (p=0.51, d = 0.2314; p=0.376, d = 0.3483).
+Comparing ON-OFF and OFF-OFF showed no difference in the change across 30 min (p=0.292, d = 0.3233), but did show significant difference in the change across 24 hr (t (16)=2.894, p=0.0106, d = 0.4959).
+This survived Bonferroni correction for four comparisons (α = 0.0125).
+Non-parametric Wilcoxon’s tests demonstrated the same results (ON-OFF vs OFF-OFF: p=0.011, all others p>0.1).
+This suggests that low dopamine levels during learning or early memory may affect the persistence of the reinforced memory, at least in certain circumstances.

 ![Figure 2.](https://cdn.elifesciences.org/articles/26801/elife-26801-fig2-v2.jpg)

 **Figure 2.:** ON-OFF had significantly greater increases in memory score over this time than OFF-OFF (* = p=0.0106) and indeed both day 1 ON conditions (blue bars) had a mean increase in accuracy while both day 1 OFF conditions (red bars) and HC (black bars) had a decrease.
 Error bars are SEM.
-Figure 2—source data 1 shows the summary statistics.DOI: http://dx.doi.org/10.7554/eLife.26801.00410.7554/eLife.26801.005Figure 2—source data 1.Figure 2, the difference in memory scores between 30 min and 24 hr tests for each condition.DOI: http://dx.doi.org/10.7554/eLife.26801.005
+Figure 2—source data 1 shows the summary statistics.

-## Novel pairs
+#### Novel pairs

 The novel pairs task was given 24 hr after learning on day 2.
 Each possible combination of the cards was shown six times, without feedback, in a random order.
 The percentage of times participants chose the most rewarded card (A) and avoided the least rewarded card (B) were used as measures of expression of positive and negative reinforcement, respectively.
 One block of novel pairs data were missing due to computer error.

 The overall accuracy on the novel pairs test showed a positive correlation with the accuracy in the final learning block (r = 0.4365, p<0.0001), which is not surprising as participants who learned the task well would be expected to perform better on the test.

-A between-subjects multivariate ANOVA was run to compare PD patients against HC (
+A between-subjects multivariate ANOVA was run to compare PD patients against HC (Figure 3).
+Choose-A and avoid-B were not significantly different between PD patients and HC (p=0.714, d = 0.0969; p=0.753, d = 0.0834).

 ![Figure 3.](https://cdn.elifesciences.org/articles/26801/elife-26801-fig3-v2.jpg)

 **Figure 3.:** There were no significant effects of day 1 or day 2 medication state (p>0.28).
 Error bars are SEM.
 Figure 3—figure supplement 1 shows the data when filtered by performance on the 80–20% pair for day 1 conditions, and Figure 3—figure supplement 2 shows the filtered day 2 conditions.
-Figure 3—source data 1 shows the summary statistics.DOI: http://dx.doi.org/10.7554/eLife.26801.00610.7554/eLife.26801.007Figure 3—source data 1.Figure 3, the percentages of choose-A and avoid-B selections in the experiment 1 novel pairs test.DOI: http://dx.doi.org/10.7554/eLife.26801.007
+Figure 3—source data 1 shows the summary statistics.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/26801/elife-26801-fig3-figsupp1-v2.jpg)

 **Figure 3—figure supplement 1.:** As the filtering removed data from different participants, paired samples statistics were no longer suitable.
-Independent-samples t-tests showed no significant effects of day 1 medication state (df = 57, p=0.975, d = 0.0956; p=0.265, d = 0.2010), nor an effect of disease state (df = 72, p=0.315, d = 0.1269; p=0.939, 0.1169) on choose-A or avoid-B. Error bars are SEM.DOI: http://dx.doi.org/10.7554/eLife.26801.00810.7554/eLife.26801.009Figure 3—figure supplement 1—source data 1.Figure 3—figure supplement 1, percentages of choose-A and avoid-B behaviours for experiment 1 split by Day 1 condition, after data filtering.DOI: http://dx.doi.org/10.7554/eLife.26801.009
+Independent-samples t-tests showed no significant effects of day 1 medication state (df = 57, p=0.975, d = 0.0956; p=0.265, d = 0.2010), nor an effect of disease state (df = 72, p=0.315, d = 0.1269; p=0.939, 0.1169) on choose-A or avoid-B. Error bars are SEM.

 ![Figure 3—figure supplement 2.](https://cdn.elifesciences.org/articles/26801/elife-26801-fig3-figsupp2-v2.jpg)

 **Figure 3—figure supplement 2.:** Between-subjects t-tests showed no effect of day 2 medication state (df = 57, p=0.151, d = 0.1780; p=0.928, d = 0.0061).
-Error bars are SEM.DOI: http://dx.doi.org/10.7554/eLife.26801.01010.7554/eLife.26801.011Figure 3—figure supplement 2—source data 1.Figure 3—figure supplement 2, percentages of choose-A and avoid-B behaviours for experiment 1 split by day 2 condition, after data filtering.DOI: http://dx.doi.org/10.7554/eLife.26801.011
+Error bars are SEM.

 We found no effects of dopaminergic state during day 1 or day 2 on expression of positive and negative reinforcement.
-A repeated measures ANOVA (choice * day 1 * day 2) on the PD patients’ data showed a significant effect of choice (F (1, 16)=4.692, p=0.046, ηp2 = 0.227), with avoid-B higher than choose-A overall.
+A repeated measures ANOVA (choice * day 1 * day 2) on the PD patients’ data showed a significant effect of choice (F (1, 16)=4.692, p=0.046, $η_{p}^{2}$ = 0.227), with avoid-B higher than choose-A overall.
 There were no significant effects of day 1 or day 2 medication state, or any interactions (p>0.12).
 This suggests that overall PD patients were better at expressing negative reinforcement, but that medication on day 1 or day 2 had no effect.

 There were also no significant effects when examining individual conditions with paired t-tests for choose-A (p>0.08, α = 0.0125) or avoid-B selections (p>0.2).
 This suggests that neither day 1 nor day 2 medication state affected choose-A or avoid-B performance.